 - Floors recessed to minimize interior wetness.

-- Unpainted interiors.
+- Unpainted or unstained interiors.

 - Roughened, kerfed, or cleated front interiors to provide nestling footholds.